 [Website]

-• CMPUT 267 Basics of Machine Learning (Fall 2021 and Winter 2022) This course is equivalent to CMPUT 296, now with a non-topics number as it will be taught every year.
+• CMPUT 267 Basics of Machine Learning (Fall 2021, Winter 2022 and Winter 2023) This course is equivalent to CMPUT 296, now with a non-topics number as it will be taught every year.
 It will become a standard pre-req for later machine learning courses, including Intermediate Machine Learning and for CMPUT 365 Reinforcement Learning.
 I will teach CMPUT 267 both in the Fall semester, and then again in the Winter semester.

 [Website]